|

 respectful.
 They are the products of two of Singapore’s most admired

 institutions – led over the years – by exemplary leaders.
+Echo: How is good leadership developed in an organisation?
+Mr Chan: Leadership is a vital component of a person’s

 character and personality – more often the result of nature rather